nkn-ctrl/TryHackMe/Jr_Penetration_Tester/PrivillegeEscalation.md

 ### Netcat
 *Reverse Shells*
 `nc -lvnp <port-number>`: starting a netcat listener
 `-l` is used to tell netcat that this will be a listener
 `-v` is used to request a verbose output
 `-n` tells netcat not to resolve host names or use DNS.
 Explaining this is outwith the scope of the room.
 `-p` indicates that the port specification will follow.
+Be aware that if you choose to use a port below 1024, you will need to use `sudo` when starting your listener.
+*Blind Shells*